Administration of Estates, Trusts, and Guardianships

 • Testamentary Trusts

-• Testamentary because they are created in a will and do not get funded until the passing of the testator (i.e., the individual who created the will and is the decedent when the trust vests)
+• These trusts are created in a will and do not get funded until the passing of the testator.
+That is, the individual who created the will is the decedent when the trust vests.

-• Excellent tool for those who may pass away and be leaving assets to minors (i.e., if you are distributing your estate by surviving individual and not by surviving individuals per closest generation, etc.)
+• It is an excellent tool for those who may pass away and leave assets to minors.
+For example, if you are distributing your estate to a surviving individual and not to surviving individuals per closest generation, etc.

 • Great for leaving an estate to a surviving spouse who may need the extra help of a trustee in managing the estate left behind